 En route to the above destinations, the bus from Pattaya stops to drop off and pick up passengers at many other towns and cities, including Buriram, Nakhon Ratchasima, Chachoengsao, and Phitsanoluk.

-To check all destinations, open the Nakhon Chai Air website, then look at the routes which go to and from Rayong.
+To check all destinations, open the Nakhon Chai Air website and look at the routes to and from Rayong.

 Website: https://www.nakhonchaiair.com/view/